digitalbricklayer/digitalbricklayer/README.md

 ### Hi there 👋

-- :telescope: I’m currently looking for work as a software developer.
-If you need some C# work done, please get in touch.

-- :seedling: Exploring networking and DevOps.
+- :telescope: I am an ex-software developer with a professional career that lasted for around 30 years.
+I worked professionally in C, C++, C#, SQL, Python, PROLOG and shell script.

 - :zap: In my free time, I play [tabletop wargames](https://battlelinesdrawn.com/) and tend my garden.